Starting your very first nursing job comes with a lot of challenges. Just thinking about them can make you feel super pressured and anxious.

 48. When you are working under a preceptor, ask all the questions you have in your mind.
 Your preceptor’s teaching style will not always fit your learning needs.

 49. Organize the things you need to do.
-Writing them down in a piece of paper will help you remember them.
+Writing them down on a piece of paper will help you remember them.
 Prioritize which needs to be done first.
 You can also use it as a guide in doing your shift report and charting.

 50. Group your tasks.
-Efficiency is a key in easing down your workload.
+Efficiency is key in easing down your workload.
 For example, when giving medications to a patient, you can also take his/her vital signs and do physical assessment.